nkim500/Metis_Projects/02_Linear_Regression/Proposal.md

 # Project proposal for interpreting the relationship between Non-Fungible Tokens ("NFTs") and their prices

-While valuation of artistic assets in general are not standardized in process and in large part based on subjectivity, this project aims to find whether there are any features that makes a Non-Fungible Token more expensive than another.
+While valuation of artistic assets or collectibles in general are not standardized in process as well as, say, regulated financial products are and in large part based on subjectivity, this project aims to find whether there are any features that makes a Non-Fungible Token more expensive than another.

-Non-Fungible Tokens ("NFTs") are [XXXXXXXXXXXXXXXX] and NFTs have gained significant fame recently, as cryptocurrency asset prices reached newer heights, and often in connection with their extravagant price tags.
-The underlying technology behind NFTs is designed to be able to verify originality of a digital artwork and confirm its rightful owner(s) through records on a distributed ledger.
-[Some NFT buyers] would argue that this ability imbues value in artworks of NFT format.
+Non-Fungible Tokens ("NFTs") are 'digital assets' stored on certain blockchain ledgers such as Ethereum and can be 'minted' as almost anything from short films to virtual cannabis farms.
+The interest in this space among investors has been around digital arts and sports collectibles recently, as cryptocurrency asset prices reached newer heights, and often in connection with their extravagant price tags.
+The underlying technology behind NFTs is designed to be able to verify originality of a digital artwork and secure record of ownership through records on a blockchain ledger.

-NFTs, although traded via different channels, have primary and secondary markets where they are bought and sold like any other art pieces.
-The project will be quantifying any relationships among NFT valuations and their features, if at all, by analyzing recent primary and secondary NFT transaction details from various public sources in the manner described below.
+NFTs have primary and secondary markets where they are bought and sold like any other artworks.
+The project will attempt to quantify any relationships between NFT valuations and their features, if at all, by analyzing recent primary and secondary NFT transaction details from various public sources in the manner described below.

 - Data:
   - Primary dataset will be scraped and compiled from websites with NFT transaction information, including but not limited to sites such as SuperRare (https://superrare.com/), Foundation (https://foundation.app/), NBA Top Shop (https://nbatopshot.com/), Open Sea (https://opensea.io/), and Coinranking.com (https://coinranking.com/).